allan-walpy/my-dev-guide/code_conventions.md

 `AV1240 Use generic constraints if applicable`

-**recommendation**: instead of casting to and from the object type in generic types or methods, use `where` constraints or the `as` operator to specify the exact characteristics of the generic parameter;
+**recommended**: instead of casting to and from the object type in generic types or methods, use `where` constraints or the `as` operator to specify the exact characteristics of the generic parameter;